• Home

 • About

-The TDORR Miami organizing committee envisions a world where all trans & non-binary folks, especially Black, Brown, and Indigenous, can live and thrive without being bound by the shackles of white supremacy and systemic oppression.
+TThe TDORR Miami organizing committee envisions a world where all transgender & gender expansive folks, especially Black, Brown, and Indigenous, can live and thrive without being bound by the shackles of white supremacy and systemic oppression.
 We are committed to creating a world where the life expectancy of Black trans women is not 35.
 We are committed to creating a world where trans men are free from the hands of violence.
-We are committed to creating a world where our non-binary and gender non-conforming siblings are not invisible, invalidated, and ridiculed.
+We are committed to creating a world where non-binary and gender expansive siblings are not invisible, invalidated, and ridiculed.
 A world where our community is no longer at risk of becoming another hashtag.
-A liberated world that gives us our right to live our most affirmed lives — to completion.
+A liberated world that gives us our right to live our lives, at their most affirming, to completion.

 In 2013, a local cisgender “ally” delivered a speech at Miami’s TDORR written by a trans woman of color, failing to credit her, and owning her story as his own.
 When this was discovered, he failed to be accountable.
 Several local trans people vowed to never let that happen again.
 Since then, the Miami Transgender Day of Remembrance and Resilience (TDORR) grassroots planning committee has brought the community together to respectfully mourn and honor the lives of trans people lost, while also focusing on resiliency, and uplifting the lives of trans people living in our community.
 We center trans/non-binary performers and speakers, and the event itself is organized by an entirely trans/non-binary committee.
 Last year, over 200 people were in attendance for this event.